Seema Chandra, Food Editor, NDTV, Modified: October 09, 2014 12:08 IST

 One of the best explanations to this, I read somewhere went like this.
 The difference between fructose in an apple and fructose in a soda is the difference between a beautiful fur coat on a wild fox and that same fur on the back of a lady at the opera.
 It's gorgeous on its original owner (the fox) But on the lady?
 Not so much.

 Now just in case you think that I am getting all sugary and sticky about nothing, let me tell you why the fuss.
 In the last some years, HFCS has creeped into most things we buy in a grocery store.
 It is derived from corn, and normally corn syrup isn't very sweet.
 But once its glucose has been converted into fructose and the corn syrup has been transformed into high-fructose corn syrup, it's very sweet, sweeter than sugar.
+(More: Read your labels - Top 10 things to look out for)

 Next obvious question is why has this fairly recent entrant into the food industry become so popular.
 There are some very good reasons for that.